Parsl/parsl/docs/userguide/glossary.rst

 **Staging:**
 ---------------

-Staging in Parsl refers to moving data to the appropriate location before an app starts running.
-This ensures that all necessary data is available where it needs to be for the app to execute properly.
+Staging in Parsl involves moving data to the appropriate location before an app starts running and can also include moving data back after the app finishes.
+This process ensures that all necessary data is available where it needs to be for the app to execute properly and that the output data is returned to a specified location once the execution is complete.

 .. _taskglossary: